appventure-nush/nush-canteen/README.md

 # NUSH Canteen

-A suite of tools related to NUS High School's canteen.

-Currently, it runs on a server and allows you to check:
-- Canteen queue length - average no. of people around and wait time
+Find out the canteen queue length - estimated number of people in the longest queue and wait time necessary to purchase food.
-- [WIP] Stall availability - whether each stall is opened or closed

 ## Web Server setup & usage